Freehand Miami

 Is Freehand Miami family-friendly?

 Not the obvious first choice for families with young children.
-The communal bar and pool scene, plus the hostel-origin format, skews toward solo travelers, couples, and social groups in their 20s and 30s.
+The communal bar and pool scene, plus the hostel-origin format, skews toward solo travelers, couples, social groups in their 20s and 30s.
 Families wanting Miami Beach would be better served by Carillon Miami Wellness Resort or Nobu Hotel Miami Beach, both of which offer more structured amenities and quieter room environments.